dnlmlr/netlib/README.md

 (in host byte order).
 All the conversions and Ipv4/Ipv6 differences are handled behind the scenes.

+## Documentation

+Doxygen documentation of the public API is available on [gitlab-pages](https://istddmue2.h-da.io/netlib).

+Some examples using the library are available in the `example` subdirectory.

 ## Usage

 This library can be used in many different ways.
 The most simple of which would